Contact tracing is a key tool to stopping the coronavirus pandemic.

 If you get a call from an unknown phone number, there are three ways to avoid a contact tracing scam.

 1. Look Up the Phone Number of Unknown Callers

-The easiest first step is to do a reverse phone lookup from a credible site to find out exactly who is trying to reach you.
+The easiest first step is to do a reverse phone lookup from a credible site to find out who is trying to reach you.
 By revealing the identity of the unknown caller, you’ll be armed with the information you need to further assess the authenticity of the call.